flox/runix/README.md

 The easiest way to get familiar with the interface is by way of an example.

-Again, mind that you'll need nix on your `PATH` to use runix.
+Again, mind that you'll need nix on your `PATH` to use runix and have enabled `experimental-features='nix-command flakes'`.

 ```rust
 // (1) initialize a backend